What is coronavirus?

 The FDA has also granted EUA for convalescent plasma to treat COVID-19.
 This is blood donated from people who have a confirmed case of COVID-19 and have recovered.

-What vaccines are in late-stage development to prevent COVID-19?
+What vaccines are in use or in late-stage development to prevent COVID-19?

-There are more than 50 vaccines being studied to prevent COVID-19 that are now in late-stage (phase three) development and enrolling participants in the United States.
-One or more vaccine is hoped to be available to people by or in the first or second quarter of 2021.
+More than 50 vaccines continued to being studied to prevent COVID-19.
+They are now in late-stage (phase three) development and enrolling participants in the United States.
 Information on some of these vaccines includes:

 - Johnson & Johnson’s one-dose vaccine trial has enrolled 60,000 people.